React VS. Angular

 • Popular choices for React coding include VS Code, Sublime Text, and Atom.

-• Setting up a project in React requires the Create React applications (CLI) command-line tool.
+• To set up a project in React, you need the Create React applications (CLI) tool.

 • In order to render content on the server, React makes use of the Next.js framework.

 • Jest is renowned for its ability to test React applications.
-Another testing tool made to aid React developers in code verification is called Enzyme.
+Enzyme is another testing tool.
+It helps React developers check their code.

 Pros and Cons: Angular and React